adamliter/latex-workshop/README.md

 # LaTeX Workshop for Linguists

 This repository contains materials for an impromptu workshop on LaTeX at the 2015 Chicago LSA Institute.
+A PDF of the compiled handout can be found [here][handout].

 Feel free to fork this repository and open a pull request if you see ways that these materials could be improved.